charmed-kubernetes/bundle/README.md

 [endpoints](http://kubernetes.io/docs/user-guide/services/)

-As an example for users unfamiliar with Kubernetes, we packaged an action to both deploy an example and clean itself up:
+As an example for users unfamiliar with Kubernetes, we packaged an action to both deploy an example and clean itself up.

+To deploy 5 replicas of the microbot web application inside the Kubernetes cluster run the following command:

 ```
 juju run-action kubernetes-worker/0 microbot replicas=5